Facebook

 Cheap Tires

-The tires aren’t of the highest quality.
-Customers described them as being cheap.
-They often deflated, and didn’t stay pumped up for long.
-Some customers also said the tires fell off the wheel.
+Several customers have reported concerns about the quality of the tires.
+Some described them as cheap, saying they often deflated and didn’t stay pumped up for long.
+A few even reported that the tires fell off the wheel.
 This issue isn’t ideal for long cycles around the park!

 Product Specs